Mammoth Cave National Park & More

 Sometimes the need to escape on a mini adventure is overwhelming.
 Weekend warrior is a well used term these days as so many people feel an increasing urge to escape the hustle and bustle, find some peace and enjoy the calming influence of the countryside.
 Last weekend we gave in to such an urge and made a charge down to Kentucky.

-Following our research we headed out to the wait area to jump on our green tour bus.
+Following our research, we headed out to the waiting area to jump on our green tour bus.
 I’m not kidding when I say I got excited at the sight of them, they reminded me immediately of the green Denali buses which dropped us off in the Alaskan backcountry wilderness a couple of summers ago.

 “Is that him?!”
 I blurted, seeing a likeness with the man we just watched in the short film.

 “Yeah, I think it might be” she replied as we stared.

 Sure enough, and completely by chance, we were to be accompanied by Jerry Bransford.

 Jerry can trace his family back to the very first guides of the cave filled park, long before it was a park.
 In the early 1800’s the caves were already a tourist attraction, although at that point privately owned.
 Jerry’s ancestors were brought over from England, and as Jerry told us on the bus “they weren’t called slaves until they stepped on to U.S. soil.”

 Jerry is amazing, a humble fast talker who gives an impassioned tour full of geological but also deeply personal facts, we were extremely lucky to have him guide us through the caves.

 Mammoth Cave is, of course, an odd national park, despite its 52,000 acres of woodland and hiking trails, most of its treasures lay underground, and what treasure they are…